Air Combat Memoirs Of The Iranian Air Force Pilots: Iranian Air Force Pilots In Combat

 Review: Air Combat Memoirs Of The Iranian Air Force Pilots: Iranian Air Force Pilots In Combat (1980-88) Translated and edited by Kash Ryan

-The last great air war was the Iran-Iraq War (1980-1988).
+The last great air war was that between Iran and Iraq (1980-1988).
 Two titanic air forces armed with advanced fighters took part in aerial battles on a scale that will hopefully never be repeated.
 The Iranian air force was equipped with the F-4 and F-5E, but the undisputed master of the skies was the F-14 Tomcat which destroyed over 150 Iraqi aircraft.

 Before the Shah’s overthrow in 1979 the USA had provided Iran with advanced weaponry, including the formidable F-14 Tomcat and F-4 Phantom II.
 Such complex systems required specialized training and support, an arrangement which would not last long.
 Iran’s new regime and the US began a sour relationship.
 Following the ’79 hostage crisis, a weapons embargo was in place.
 The F-14 was particularly potent, but also particularly hard to maintain- how long it could remain combat ready cut-off from technical support and new spares was a pressing question.
 When the massed forces of Saddam Hussein invaded in 1980, the issue of keeping Iran’s fighters in the sky gained existential import.